Outdoor speakers buying guide

 Bring your music outside with the right speakers

-Types of outdoor speakers
+Two types of outdoor speakers

-Permanently installed stereo speakers
+Permanently installed outdoor speakers

 Speakers that mount to the side of your house offer robust stereo sound for your outdoor space.